 Life insurance for HIV patients helps serve two purposes:

 1. Providing coverage for burial and funeral costs

-2. Providing financial legacy for the people who are left behind so that they can easily settle any medical debts accrued before the death.
+2. Providing financial legacy for those left behind so they can easily settle any medical debts accrued before death.